crmlatte/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>

 <img src="images/BetterModelClassDiagram.png" width="450" />
+The rest of the Person's attributes has been abstracted out in the image above.

 While the current implementation does not use this alternative model for `Tag`, it does use this approach for `TimedEvent`.\
 \